AlameenWazz/Insurance-cost/README.md

 Date created January 2024

-Project Title - Insurance Cost Project
+Project Title - Insurance Cost Analysis Project

 Description - Project Scenario
 Data analytics on a medical insurance charges dataaset.
 This is a filtered and modified version of the Medical Insurance Price Prediction dataset, available under the CC0 1.0 Universal License on the Kaggle website.